offrahul/Slack_project/README.md

 # Slack_project
-This is a fullstack project on slack structural Readme is in slack app check it
+This is a fullstack project on slack.
+Structural Readme is in slack app check it